-EFRAG also suggests that when assessing whether there is any deficiency in the way companies report the type of transaction or activity in financial reports.
+EFRAG also suggests considering a number of secondary additional factors, that when assessing whether there is any deficiency in the way companies report the type of transaction or activity in particular financial reports.
 The IASB could consider:

-- (a) Whether the proliferation of non-GAAP measures is indicative of the fact that some Standards are not considered to reflect the economic reality of transactions. - (b) Whether evidence of restructuring opportunities exists to achieve an accounting outcome.
+- (a) Whether the useproliferation of non-GAAP information and whether measures is indicative of the fact that some Standards are not considered to reflect the economic reality of transactions. - (c)(b) Whether evidence of structuring restructuring opportunities exists and needs to be addressed to achieve an accounting outcome.